WrRaThY/WrRaThY.github.io/_posts/2020-11-24-circuit-breakers.md

 3. logging configuration should be generic / centralised - to avoid repetitive code
 4. library configuration should be external (not in code) to enable easy switching between environments
 5. the less code the better
+6. compatibility with [spring-cloud-feign](https://cloud.spring.io/spring-cloud-openfeign/reference/html/) - because we already had it in the project

 Anyway, these days nothing is as easy as "just using a lib".
 Especially one that interferes with your external calls.
 So Resilience4j can be used using one of the following: